Sew a DIY Tablet Stand

-Here is an easy and quick project for you at the beginning of 2020.
-I’m going to show you how to make your own tablet or phone stand.
-It’s basically a rice bag, or bean bag if you want.
-Rice or beans will add weight to the stand and will support your electronic device on different surfaces, like your bed or the sofa.
-On Etsy you can find them for 15 dollars.
-I just bought a bag of rice for 2 dollars and used some fabric leftover from a skirt!
+I’ve got a quick and easy sewing project for you today that is super helpful!
+I’m going to show you how to sew your own tablet or phone stand.
+It’s basically a rice bag, or bean bag, if you want.
+Rice or beans add weight to this DIY tablet stand and will support your electronic device on different surfaces, like your bed or the sofa.
+On Etsy you can find them for $15+.
+I just bought a bag of rice for $2 and used some fabric leftover from a skirt!

-I also tried to make the rice bag as small as possible.
+I also tried to make this tablet stand as slim as possible.
 I don’t like to have a huge bulky bag on my sewing table.
-That’s why the pattern piece is a little more complicated than some other tutorials.
+That’s why you’ll notice the pattern piece is a little more complicated than some other tutorials.
 A rectangular pattern piece makes it bulkier.

 Mix and match whichever fabric you like for your DIY tablet stand.
-You can even sew different fabric scraps together.
+You can even sew different fabric scraps together for a quilted look.
 If you want, you can add a loop for your cable or to hang the stand on a hook, or add a bigger loop for a handle.

-- A little strip of matching ribbon, about 3 inch long (or an extra strip of fabric to make the loop yourself)
+A little strip of matching ribbon, about 3” long (or an extra strip of fabric to make the loop yourself)

-- One-sided firm fusible interfacing, a little strip of 1 inch by 6 inch (the type of stabilizer you use for bags)
+One-sided, firm fusible interfacing, a little strip of 1”x6” (the type of stabilizer you use for bags)

-Draw a rectangle 16 by 12 inch, draw a line at 8 inch to divide the rectangle in two rectangles (8 by 12 inch), measure and mark 6 inch to each side at the bottom.
-Go from these markings 4 inch up and draw 2 lines.
+Draw a rectangle 16”x12”.
+Then, draw a line at 8” to divide the rectangle into two rectangles (8”x12”).
+Measure and mark 6” to each side at the bottom.
+Go from these markings 4” up and draw two lines.
 Connect the end of these lines to the top corners.
 That’s the pattern piece.
 In the image below, you can see the details.

 And now … it will go fast!

-Fold the fabric in half lengthwise, mark the turning holes and the placement of the ribbon with a fabric marker.
+Fold the fabric in half lengthwise.
+Mark the turning holes and the placement of the ribbon with a fabric marker.
 Pin the edges together, right sides facing.
-Fold the ribbon in half, pin it close to the fold, in between the fabric, with the raw edge facing the raw edge of the fabric.
+Fold the ribbon in half and pin it in place close to the fold, in between the fabric with the raw edge facing the raw edge of the fabric.

 Close the seam with stitching at ⅜” as shown in the image below and leave an opening (the turning hole + the hole through which you will insert the rice) between the fold and the ribbon.
-Do not touch the short end yet.
+Do not touch the short end yet at the bottom.
 Trim the thread ends and the corners after you’ve sewn the seams.

-To close the other end, fold the fabric in the other direction.
+To close the bottom end, fold the fabric in the other direction.
 The seam you just sewed should now be the center.
-Iron the seam open.
+Iron that seam open.

-Leave the fabric in the same position and Iron the fusible interfacing on the fabric at 4” from the bottom edge, just where the fabric becomes wider.
+Leave the fabric in the same position and Iron the fusible interfacing strip on the fabric at 4” from the bottom edge, just where the fabric becomes wider.

-Close the short seam and also leave an opening– 1 inch should be enough.
+Close the short seam and also leave an opening to insert the stuffing.
+1-2” should be enough.

-Now turn the project right side out through the turning hole.
+Now turn the tablet stand right side out through the turning hole.
 I make my holes rather small because I don’t like hand stitching and I’m not good at it.
 The smaller, the better, but turning it might be more difficult.
-Sometimes it is really hard to turn your project through a 1 inch hole, so you might want to make them a little bigger :-)
+Sometimes it is really hard to turn your project through a 1” hole, so you might want to make your turning holes a little bigger :-).

-Mark 2 rows for topstitching along the fusible strip.
-I used a heat erasable marker so I could iron away the marks after I stitched.
+Mark two rows for topstitching along the fusible strip.
+I use a heat erasable marker so I can iron away the marks after I stitch.

-Now you have 2 compartments, the small one in the front, and the big pyramid.
+Now you have two compartments–the small one in the front, and the big pyramid.
 Stuff the small compartment with soft filling until it’s packed, and close the opening with a hand stitch.
 You can use a ladder stitch if you want this to be as invisible as possible.

 Stuff the big compartment with rice or beans.
 Use a funnel to do this.
 Don’t fill it completely with rice.
 Go as far as you can go, and then fill the tip of the stand with soft filling.

 YAY!
-The tablet stand is ready.
+The DIY tablet stand is ready.
 This is how easy it is to sew your own tablet stand.
 Ready to make another one?

 Sew sew sew!